Vietnam travel advisories

 (Contact) Embassy of Japan in Vietnam (+84)-24-3846-3000

 ◇This email is a notice from the Embassy of Japan in Vietnam.
-It will be automatically sent to those who have submitted a residence notification to our Embassy (those who have entered their email address) and/or those who have registered with "Tabi-Regi".
+It is automatically sent to those who have submitted a residence notification to our embassy (those who have entered their email address) and/or those who have registered with "Tabi-Regi".
 There is no need to reply to this email.

 ◇If you have registered for Tabi-Regi and would like to stop receiving emails, please follow the procedure to stop receiving emails from the following URL: URL: https://www.ezairyu.mofa.go.jp/tabireg/simple/delete